Kianoush-Azarnia/DevOpsTraining2025/lvl1.5_Kuber_Basics/doc2_Kuber_Objects_in_depth.md

 * **cloud-controller-manager**

-  * Talks to cloud provider APIs (create load balancers, manage routes, attach volumes).
+  * Talks to cloud provider APIs
+    - create load balancers
+    - manage routes
+    - attach volumes
   * Uses controllers like Service/Node/Route that perform cloud-specific work.

 ## 2.c — How to read logs of each component

-There are two typical deployments: control-plane components as static pods (kubeadm style) or systemd-managed processes.
+There are two typical deployments: control-plane components
+  - as static pods (kubeadm style)
+  - systemd-managed processes.
 How you read logs depends on that.

 **If components run as static pods (common with kubeadm):**